-- Increases bone mass: Collagen plays an important role in providing structure and support to our bones, thanks to its cross-linking pattern.
-In fact, collagen supplements may prevent or prolong the onset of osteoporosis (6).
+Increases bone mass: Collagen plays an important role in providing structure and support to our bones, thanks to its cross-linking pattern.
+In fact, a collagen supplement may prevent or prolong the onset of osteoporosis (6).

-- Improves lean muscle mass: Collagen supplements may increase muscle gain, but it’s not fully understood whether it’s the collagen specifically or an overall increased protein intake that leads to muscle gains (7).
+Improves lean muscle mass: Collagen supplements may increase muscle gain even though it doesn't contain all nine essential amino acids.
+It is not fully understood whether it's the collagen specifically or an overall increased protein intake that leads to muscle gains (7).

 What Other Habits Help Manage a Healthy Weight?